 X forwarding allows a user to run UNIX and Linux graphical applications remotely.
-In order to do this, you need a SSH client that supports X forwarding, such as MobaXterm or PuTTY, click here to learn more about SSH and PuTTY.
+In order to do this, you need a SSH client that supports X forwarding, such as PuTTY, click here to learn more about SSH and PuTTY.

 - Choose Tunnels, which is located under Connection and then SSH on the left hand side.
 Then click the Enable X11 forwarding checkbox.

 - To save these settings, go back to the original screen by clicking on the Session item on the left.
 Under Saved Sessions type in a name and then click Save.
 These settings are now saved, and can be reused the next time you use PuTTY by choosing the name you saved it under and clicking Load after opening PuTTY.

 - When you are ready to connect, click on the Open button.